orangelabweb/imagemagick-engine/readme.txt

 4. Configure ImageMagick settings and enable it on plugin settings page.
 5. Regenerate existing images to take advantage of the new features.

-If you have any questions or problems please make a comment here: http://wp.orangelab.se/imagemagick-engine/
+If you have any questions or problems please make write in the support forum.

 == Frequently Asked Questions ==